ilovepdf/iloveimg-wp-compress/readme.txt

 **Can I use the plugin for free?**

 Absolutely.
-As a free user, you can optimise a maximum of 500 images per month.
+As a free user, we let you process your first 2500 monthly credits.
 Once this limit is reached, you cannot compress new images until next month unless you purchase credits.

 **Can I make a one-time payment?**